perry-mitchell/ulidx/README.md

    * Web workers
  * React-Native ¹
  * Edge compute
+   * Cloudflare Workers ²
    * Vercel Edge

-`ulidx` is _not_ compatible with Cloudflare Workers due to their [problematic stance on getting the current time](https://developers.cloudflare.com/workers/learning/security-model#step-1-disallow-timers-and-multi-threading).

  ¹ React-Native is supported if `crypto.getRandomValues()` is polyfilled. [`react-native-get-random-values`](https://github.com/LinusU/react-native-get-random-values) is one such library that should work well with `ulidx`.
 It should be imported before `ulidx` is used.

+ ² `ulidx` is not _fully_ compatible with Cloudflare Workers due to their [problematic stance on getting the current time](https://developers.cloudflare.com/workers/learning/security-model#step-1-disallow-timers-and-multi-threading).
+It is recommended to only use monotonic factories in this runtime.

 ### Browser